Back

 This list directs you to websites containing personal stories in both written and video format, and may include blogs and online forums.
 The information contained in these links reflects the personal experiences of individuals and does not constitute evidence-based research or information.

-Counterpart (formerly BreaCan) is a unique free information and support service for Victorian women living with breast or gynaecological cancers.
+Counterpart is a unique free information and support service for Victorian women living with cancer.
 Women can speak with peer support volunteers who have all experienced cancer and confronted the decisions that arise during and after treatment.

 This is a collection of personal stories from women who have experienced genetic breast or ovarian cancers.